THE AMERICAN MORGAN HORSE ASSOCIATION, INC.

 10.3 Presentation of Annual Report and Accounting: The Board of Directors shall publish the financial report required in the previous section and any additional reports as may be required by Section 519 of the New York Not-For-Profit Corporation law, as it may be amended or replaced from time to time, and such reports shall have been accepted by the Board and certified by an independent Certified Public Accountant, appointed by the Board.

-10.4 Quarterly Report to Members: Following each meeting of members and each quarterly meeting of the Board of Directors, the Executive Director shall cause to be mailed to each member or to be published in the official Newsletter and/or The Morgan Horse magazine, or other acceptable media, a summary of all record actions taken at such meetings by the members or the Directors.
+10.4 Quarterly Report to Members: Following each meeting of members and each quarterly meeting of the Board of Directors, the Executive Director shall provide each member or to be published in the official Newsletter and/or The Morgan Horse magazine, or other acceptable media, a summary of all record actions taken at such meetings by the members or the Directors.

 10.5 Stock in Other Corporations: Except as the Directors may otherwise designate, the President or Financial Vice President may waive notice of, and appoint any person or persons to act as proxy or attorney-in-fact for this Corporation (with or without power of substitution) at any meeting of the stockholders or shareholders of any other corporation or organization, the securities of which may be held by this Corporation.
 The President or Financial Vice President may appoint one or more nominees in whose name or names the Financial Vice President may waive notice of, and appoint any person or persons to act as proxy or attorney-in-fact for stock or securities acquired by the Corporation may be held.
 With the approval of the President or the Financial Vice President any such nominee may execute such written proxies, consents, waivers, or other instruments as he may be entitled to execute as the record holder of stock or other securities owned by the Corporation.